cecat/WeatherStation/README.md

 ## Using thse codes

+Once you have completed the assembly and Arduino IDE set up you're ready to Install the libraries and software you need.

 In the src directory is a WeatherStation implementation that works with Home Assistant and a WeatherStationAdaFruit that works with AdaFruit's MQTT service (io.adafruit.com).